Patrik Schick scored his third and fourth UEFA Champions League goals of the campaign in Bayer Leverkusen's 2-0 first-leg victory.

 Big-game pedigree

-Finishing 16th among the 36 teams in the group stage marked a decent achievement for a Leverkusen squad that spent much of the autumn gelling after a huge amount of player turnover last summer.
+Finishing 16th among the 36 teams in the league phase marked a decent achievement for a Leverkusen squad that spent much of the autumn gelling after a huge amount of player turnover last summer.

-There were some terrific results gained along the way too - most notably a 2-0 win at English Premier League giants Manchester City, a 1-0 victory at Benfica and a 2-2 draw against another Premier League outfit, Newcastle.
-Given that two of the three wins for Olympiacos came against sides finishing in the bottom five (Kairat Almaty and Ajax), the Werkself have arguably shown they can go a gear higher in the competition.
+They gained some terrific results along the way too - most notably a 2-0 win at English Premier League giants Manchester City, a 1-0 victory at Benfica and a 2-2 draw against another Premier League outfit, Newcastle United.
+They were beaten 2-0 by Olympiacos on Matchday 7 but having exacted their revenge in the first leg of the teams' knockout round play-off tie, the Werkself have shown they are capable of going a gear higher in the competition than their opponents.

 Top-class squad

-Leverkusen are brimming with quality all over the pitch too - with Jarell Quansah, Loïc Badé and Edmond Tapsoba forming a first-class back three which earned a clean sheet in Lisbon (with Tapsoba replaced by Jeanuël Belocian in the shutout in Manchester).
+Leverkusen are brimming with quality all over the pitch too, with Jarell Quansah, Robert Andrich and Edmond Tapsoba forming a first-class back three which earned a clean sheet in Piraeus.

-The ever-dependable Alejandro Grimaldo has provided four goals and an assist already in this season's Champions League, including a trademark free-kick strike in a 2-2 draw in Copenhagen.
+The ever-dependable Alejandro Grimaldo has provided four goals and two assists already in this season's Champions League, including a trademark free-kick strike in a 2-2 draw in Copenhagen.

-Experienced forward Patrik Schick spearheads an exciting set of attacking options along with young talents such as playmaker Ibrahim Maza, winger Ernest Poku and striker Christian Kofane.
+Experienced forward Patrik Schick - scorer of both Leverkusen's goals in the first leg - spearheads an exciting set of attacking options, including young talents such as playmaker Ibrahim Maza, winger Ernest Poku and striker Christian Kofane.

 Watch: Grimaldo: Leverkusen's beating heart

-With Leverkusen carrying a relatively light injury list ahead of the first leg, they have numerous players capable of making a decisive impact at either end of the pitch and options from the bench.
+With Leverkusen carrying a relatively light injury list ahead of the second leg, they have numerous players capable of making a decisive impact at either end of the pitch and plenty of options from the bench.

-It will be quite a Trojan effort for Olympiacos to keep pace, especially as they are one of the oldest squads in the competition (with their starting XI averaging 29.7 years old in a 0-0 draw against Pafos on the opening matchday in September).
+It will require a Trojan effort from Olympiacos to find a way back into the tie, especially as they are one of the oldest squads in the competition (with their starting XI averaging 29.7 years old in the 0-0 draw against Pafos on the opening matchday in September).

 Home advantage when it matters

-While the two spots the Bundesliga side finished above their opponents in the final league phase standings was a narrow gap, it is significant.
+While Leverkusen only finished two places above their opponents in the final league phase standings, it was a significant gap.

-Finishing just within the top eight play-off spots in 16th gives Leverkusen home advantage in the second leg, meaning however they fare on the admittedly difficult trip to Piraeus, they can finish the job in front of their own fans at the BayArena on 24 February.
+Finishing just within the top eight play-off spots in 16th gave Leverkusen home advantage in the second leg, meaning they can be confident of finishing the job in front of their own fans at the BayArena on Tuesday.

 Leverkusen could easily have scored with their 17 attempts at Olympiacos in the league phase in January - the hosts had six. - ANGELOS TZORTZINIS